mebauer/nyc-odw25-nfip/README.md

 # 4. Open Source Applications Used in Project

 - [OpenFEMA](https://www.fema.gov/about/reports-and-data/openfema): The public’s resource for FEMA program data.
 Promoting a culture of Open Government and increasing transparency, participation, and collaboration among the Whole Community in support of FEMA's mission to help people before, during, and after disasters.
+- [Python](https://www.python.org/): Python is a programming language that lets you work quickly and integrate systems more effectively.
+- [DuckDB](https://duckdb.org/): DuckDB is a high-performance analytical database system.
+It is designed to be fast, reliable, portable, and easy to use.
+DuckDB provides a rich SQL dialect, with support far beyond basic SQL.
 - [Anaconda](https://www.anaconda.com/): A distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
 - [Project Jupyter](https://jupyter.org/index.html): Project Jupyter is a non-profit, open-source project, born out of the IPython Project in 2014 as it evolved to support interactive data science and scientific computing across all programming languages.
     - [Jupyter Notebook](https://jupyter.org/try): The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.